velodrome-finance/contracts/SPECIFICATION.md

 - Can create a NFT by escrowing VELO tokens and "locking" them for a time period.
 - Can do anything with the NFT as supported by the ERC-721 interface (requires normal or managed NFT).
 - Can merge one NFT into another (requires normal NFT).
 - Can split a single NFT into two new NFTs (requires normal NFT).
 The NFT to be split is burned.
+    - By permissioning split to an address, any normal NFTs owned by the address are able to be split.
-This function is initially permissioned by tokenId (requires team).
+    - Split is initially permissioned by address and can be toggled on/off (requires team).
-- Can disable permissions for split (requires team).
+    - In addition, there are split toggle on/off permissions protocol-wide (requires team)
 - Can withdraw escrowed VELO tokens once the NFT lock expires (requires normal NFT).
 - Can add to an existing NFT position by escrowing additional VELO tokens (requires normal or managed NFT).
 - Can increase the lock duration of an NFT (and thus increasing voting power, requires normal or managed NFT).